 The main symptom is wetness produced by the sweat glands.
-Sweating occurs to help the body stay cool, but excessive wetness may interfere with daily life and cause embarrassment, discomfort or the need to clean or change clothes more frequently than those without hyperhidrosis.
+Sweating occurs to help the body stay cool, but excessive wetness may interfere with daily life and cause embarrassment, discomfort, or the need to clean or change clothes more frequently than those without hyperhidrosis.

 When it is caused by another condition, such as anxiety or menopause, it is called secondary hyperhidrosis.
 Once the underlying cause is treated, the hyperhidrosis typically ends.
 When it is not caused by another condition, it is termed primary hyperhidrosis, which appears to run in families.

 - Iontophoresis.
 This treatment uses electricity to temporarily turn off the sweat gland, and is most effective in palmar and plantar hyperhidrosis.
-In the treatment, your hands or feet are placed in water and a gentle current of electricity is passed through the water for about 10 to 20 minutes.
+In the treatment, the hands or feet are placed in water and a gentle current of electricity is passed through the water for about 10 to 20 minutes.
 Several sessions are usually needed.

 - Surgery.
 Traditional surgery and minimally invasive surgery are options for patients for whom other treatments have been unsuccessful.

 - Endoscopic thoracic sympathectomy is a minimally invasive option for sweaty palms.
-While you are under general anesthesia, the surgeon makes two or three small incisions under the arm and inserts small instruments, including a camera called a thoracoscope, which is used for guidance.
+While under general anesthesia, the surgeon makes two or three small incisions under the arm and inserts small instruments, including a camera called a thoracoscope, which is used for guidance.
 The surgeon locates the nerve responsible for the overactive sweat gland and removes or interrupts it.

 - For severe hyperhidrosis of the armpit, the patient may undergo surgery to remove the associated nerves.